-802. SCRUTINEERING: AFTER THE RALLY
+802. SCRUTINEERING AFTER THE RALLY:

 - As soon as each crew arrives at the final control, they shall drive their vehicle to the parc fermé.
-A brief check at the Final Control shall be carried out to verify conformity with the vehicle submitted at the initial scrutineering, the same chassis and engine block must be used from passing initial scrutineering until the finish of the rally. - 2) The absence of any identification mark shall result in exclusion. - 3) The refusal to present a vehicle for scrutineering will result in exclusion. - 4) Thorough scrutineering involving the dismantling of cars and/or that detailed hereunder may be carried out at the discretion of the MSA Technical Delegate, the Stewards, or following protest or upon the decision of the Clerk of the Course. - 5) End of rally scrutineering will concern at least the following components: - a) Suspension. - b) Brakes, - c) Engine, - d) Gearbox, - e) the conformity of the chassis/body shell. - 6) Should the above-mentioned dismantling be the result of a protest, a deposit of R2,000.00 shall be paid in advance by the claimant to cover all the costs incurred by the operation.
-Should the Protest be upheld, the deposit will be repaid to the claimant and charged to the defaulting competitor. - 7) Seals broken without a Technical Consultants approval will result in exclusion and loss of championship points back to when the seal was fitted.
+A brief check at the Final Control shall be carried out to verify conformity with the vehicle submitted at the initial scrutineering, the same chassis and engine block must be used from passing initial scrutineering until the finish of the rally. - ii) The absence of any identification mark shall result in exclusion. - iii) The refusal to present a vehicle for scrutineering will result in exclusion. - iv) Thorough scrutineering involving the dismantling of cars and/or that detailed hereunder may be carried out at the discretion of the MSA Technical Delegate, the Stewards following a protest, or upon the decision of the Clerk of the Course. - v) End of rally scrutineering will concern at least the following components: - a.
+Suspension, - b.
+Brakes, - c.
+Engine, - d.
+Gearbox, - e. the conformity of the chassis/body shell.

-803. ENGINE SEALING AND INSPECTION
+- vi) Should the above-mentioned dismantling be the result of a protest, a deposit of R2,000.00 shall be paid in advance by the claimant to cover all the costs incurred by the operation.
+Should the Protest be upheld, the deposit will be repaid to the claimant and charged to the defaulting competitor. - vii) Any seals affixed at pre-event scrutineering must be in tact during post-event scrutineering, unless permission was received from the MSA Technical Delegate to remove the seal in order to replace a faulty part during the rally.

-- 1) Any engine sealed on an event that will not be used on the following event will be disassembled and inspected within 14 days after the event. - 2) The results of the event on which the engine was sealed or subsequent events on which a sealed engine is used will be "subject to technical inspection" until the completion of the inspection.
+803. ENGINE SEALING AND INSPECTION:

-804. ECU DATA (applicable to Homologated Classes)
+- i) Any engine sealed on an event that will not be used on the following event will be disassembled and inspected within 14 days after the event. - ii) The results of the event on which the engine was sealed or subsequent events on which a sealed engine is used will be "subject to technical inspection" until the completion of the inspection.

-- 1) During the running of a national rally, a cars' logged ECU Data must be made available by the car's crew or technical team for down-load to a viewable or printable file on request by the Scrutineers. - 2) The team must have a laptop, with the ECU software loaded, a download cable and USB memory stick available. - 3) It must be possible to verify the version of the ECU software being used. - 4) The purpose of the above is to download/view/print selected portions of the ECU Data.
+804. ECU DATA. (applicable to Homologated Classes)

-5) The ECU parameters which will be downloaded, but not limited to, are as follows: engine rpm, rpm limiter, throttle position, gear position, lambda and GPS Speed.
-For turbocharged cars manifold boost pressure and ignition timing will be required.
+- i) During the running of a national rally, a cars' logged ECU Data must be made available by the car's crew or technical team for down-load to a viewable or printable file on request by the Scrutineers. - ii) The team must have a laptop, with the ECU software loaded, a download cable and USB memory stick available - iii) It must be possible to verify the version of the ECU software being used. - iv) The purpose of the above is to download/view/print selected portions of the ECU Data. - v) The ECU parameters which will be downloaded, but not limited to, are as follows: engine rpm, rpm limiter, throttle position, gear position, lambda, GPS Speed and ignition timing.
+For turbocharged cars manifold boost pressure will be required.

-805. SOUND AND NOISE LEVELS
+805. SOUND AND NOISE LEVELS: